top of page

 Part of the fun on the ride is meeting other people, especially adventuring cyclists.
 Dan was from Colorado and out camping and mountain biking in Cedar Breaks.

-This nice little bike path traversed about 15 miles near the end of the ride.
+This bike path traversed about 15 miles near the end of the ride.

 Of course the best part of the day was finding this woman waiting for me at the end of the ride.
 And I promise, I was much happier to see her than I look in that photo.